MuhammadFarag/hello-kotlin/README.md

 val stillNullable2: Int? = nullableVariable?.toUpperCase()?.dropLast(1)?.length
 ```

 You are probably asking... what about `getOrElse`.
-Well, Kotlin gave us the `elvis-operator` (you tell me!), which is `?:`
+Well, Kotlin gave us the `Elvis-operator` (you tell me!), which is `?:`
 ```kotlin
 val notNullableAnyMore: String = nullableVariable?: "I can breath!"
 ```

 If for some reason, you rather have a null pointer exception.
 You can just use `!!` operator.
-Which feels like "I am insane let me do whatever I want".
+Which feels like "I am insane, let me do whatever I want."
 The following code will give you a lovely NP the variable is null.
 ```kotlin
 val notNullableAnyMore2: String = nullableVariable!!.toUpperCase()
 ```

->Just a note, some people have the twisted tendancy to manage their program flow using unchecked exceptions.
+>Just a note, some people have the twisted tendency to manage their program flow using unchecked exceptions.
 Please, don't be one of those.

-How about something resimpling `foreach` on an option...
-Kotlin gave us `let`
+How about something resembling `foreach` on an option...
+Kotlin gave us `let`.

 ```kotlin
 nullable?.let {notNullable -> doSomething(notNullable)}